This section of the Yakima River runs from Union Gap to the confluence with the Columbia River.

 In the lower Yakima River, lack of scouring spring floods, low summer flows, and abundant nutrients have created conditions for an aquatic native plant, water stargrass, to become much more abundant.
 Mid-Columbia Fisheries is working with Benton County Conservation District to create an emergency drought-response plan to remove water stargrass from key fish areas in drought years, from below Prosser dam to the confluence with the Columbia River.

-For the past several years, collaborative work has been done to improve fisheries, habitat and water quality in the Yakima Basin.
-Continuation of this work relies on getting salmon and steelhead past Bateman Island, which sits at the mouth of the Yakima Delta at the confluence of the Yakima and Columbia rivers.
-Thanks to the efforts of the U.S. Army Corps of Engineers and regional Stakeholders, the now Corps led CAP Section 1135
+For the past several years, collaborative work has been done to improve fisheries, habitat, and water quality in the Yakima Basin.
+The continuation of this work relies on getting salmon and steelhead past Bateman Island, which sits at the mouth of the Yakima Delta, at the confluence of the Yakima and Columbia rivers.
+The barrier, coupled with its effect on water quality and non native predators, severely impacts migrating salmonids and other native fish species.

 An effort is underway to restore river and floodplain habitat on the Yakima River.
 Mid-Columbia Fisheries Enhancement Group is working with landowners, and local, regional and state partners to develop and implement restoration projects in this critical section of the Yakima River.
 The 50-mile long Wapato Reach, between Union Gap and Mabton, contains 20,000 acres of floodplain in the middle of the Yakima Valley's highly fertile, irrigated agricultural lands.
 It is a critical migration zone for all salmon and steelhead runs and provides key spawning and rearing habitat for fall and summer Chinook.